stav/sirem/docs/FILTERING_GUIDE.md

 john t:priority s:new r:medicare_client
 ```

-Finds contacts that match ANY of:
+Finds contacts that match ALL of:

 - Name contains "john"
 - Has "priority" tag